U+2192

 Rightwards Arrow

 The plain right arrow is the workhorse of interface copy.
 Use it to show a flow such as Draft → Review → Published, or to point a reader to the next step.
-The rightwards arrow (→) sits at code point U+2192 in Unicode.
-It belongs to the arrows family and pastes as plain text, so it keeps working across documents, messages and web pages.
-Below you can copy it in one click and grab the exact HTML, CSS and JavaScript codes you need to reproduce it anywhere.
+Most keyboards skip the rightwards arrow entirely, which is why it gets copied instead of typed.
+This one lives at code point U+2192 and belongs to the arrows group; click it above to copy, or use the table below for the HTML, CSS and JavaScript equivalents.

 Symbol